Midland Counties Railway Viaduct, Rugby: History

-The double track viaduct was built in 1839 by Charles Blacker Vignoles as part of the Midland Counties Railway (MCR) and opened in 1840.
+The double track viaduct was built to cross the Avon valley in 1839 by Charles Blacker Vignoles as part of the Midland Counties Railway (MCR) and opened in 1840.
 It formed part of the MCR's line from Derby and Nottingham to Rugby via Leicester.
 From Rugby, MCR trains could join the London and Birmingham Railway to access London.
 The MCR also connected with other lines at its northern end, making the viaduct part of the main railway route from London to the East Midlands and Yorkshire for the first decade of its life, until more direct routes were opened.
 Besides a viaduct over the River Trent, the viaduct at Rugby was the only substantial bridge on the route and is the only one to survive in its original condition (the Trent viaduct was rebuilt as two bridges in the 1890s).
 It is one of the UK's oldest disused railway viaducts.

 The main line over the viaduct was closed in January 1962, but trains continued to use it until May 1965, serving the Oxford Canal basin at nearby Newbold-on-Avon.